ADHD ASSESSMENT

 ADHD TESTING FAQS

 If needed or desired, I can provide an in-depth written formal report of the assessment results that can be given to your treatment providers (e.g., psychiatrists, therapists, schools) with your consent.
 Some providers require this report to provide you treatment, including stimulant medications for ADHD.
-The cost of a report is on average $3200, which is in addition to the cost of the time we meet for testing outlined above.
-In total, an ADHD assessment with a written report averages around $6000.
-If neuropsychological or psychoeductional testing is completed, the cost of the report will be greater.
+The cost of a report is on average $2800, which is in addition to the cost of the time we meet for testing outlined above.
+In total, an ADHD assessment with a written report averages around $5600.
+If neuropsychological or psychoeductional testing is completed, the cost of time spent and the report will be greater.

 Please note, I also provide evidence-based skills training for improving executive functioning and/or coaching for individuals diagnosed with ADHD.